Contact Talking Book Program

 Austin TX 78711-2927

-Disability Information & Referral Center (DIRC)
+Disability Information and Referral Center (DIRC)

 The Disability Information and Referral Center of the Talking Book Program houses information and materials on types of disabilities and health conditions, as well as related organizations, publications, products, and technology.